iggraham/chaosiq-documentation/docs/gettingstarted/login-chaosiq.md

 ![Welcome Page][welcome-page]

-You can enter your preferred email address at this point, this can be different from the email address provided by the authentication provider.
-You are also asked to accept ChaosIQ terms of Service and give ChaosIQ permission to store your data.
+You can enter your preferred email address, which can be different from the email address provided by the authentication provider.
+You are also asked to accept ChaosIQ Terms of Service and give ChaosIQ permission to store your data.

-You will then be asked to choose a plan, ChaosIQ are currently only offering the Early Access Plan (more plans will follow):
+You will then be asked to choose a plan.
+ChaosIQ are currently only offering the Early Access Plan (more plans will follow):

 ![Choose Plan][choose-plan]